mickfierte/XData/README.md

 # XData
 XData is .Net domain object oriented data access layer component.
-It is not "yet another ORM", but а comlete feature rich data access layer for Your solutions.
+It is not "yet another ORM", but a complete feature rich data access layer for Your solutions.
 Basic idea to create this component was a suppling high quality tool to professional developers, having deep competences in data storage modeling and access.

 version 1.2.0
 ## NuGet packages